Boston Terrier Breed Characteristics

 Good with Children and Other Pets: With a love for new friends and playmates, Boston Terriers get along well with both kids and other animals.

-Adaptable to Different Living Situations: Whether in a bustling city apartment or a spacious home, Boston Terriers adjust easily.
-Though some may prefer yards, they content themselves with apartment living as long as they enjoy regular outings.
+Adaptable to Different Living Situations: While some people prefer to keep their pets in homes with yards, Boston Terriers are content with apartment living as long as they get regular outings.

 Cons of Owning a Boston Terrier:

-Sensitivity to Extreme Temperatures: Their short coat and flat faces make them vulnerable to harsh weather.
-Owners must take precautions in both hot and cold climates.
+Sensitivity to Extreme Temperatures: The short coat and flat faces of Boston Terriers can make them vulnerable to extreme weather conditions.
+Owners need to take necessary precautions in hot and cold climates.

 Visit the breeder’s facility to evaluate the puppy’s environment.
 Clean, enriching spaces lead to healthier, happier dogs.
 Meeting the dam and stud offers insight into the puppy’s temperament.